waveyboym/COS221-PA5/README.md

  1. Initial setup and design of backend and continued design of frontend and research

 ## Week of 28/5 - 4/6
- 1. Completeion of frontend, conversion of files to php and beginning integration of dynamic data from backennd
+ 1. Completeion of frontend, conversion of files to php and beginning integration of dynamic data from backend
  2. Testing of website

+## Week of 5/6 - 7/6
+ 1. Completeion of backend, testing and final touchups of website
+ 2. Finalisation of report and submission of project files

 ## Contributors ✨